 - Avoid prolonged sucking on pacifiers or empty bottle nipples.

 - Respond promptly to a baby’s cries.
 First and foremost, be sure to burp baby during and after feedings.
-You can also try the following techniques and remedies (see comforting colic, for more about these):
+You can also try the following techniques and remedies to relieve a gassy baby:

 - Abdominal massage

 - Baby bends.
 Lie baby on his/her back, bend knees and legs toward abdomen applying gentle pressure on tummy.

 - Tummy rolls (see coping with colic)